who saw a need for community-based alternatives to institutional care for people with psychiatric disabilities.

 In the 70s, California was closing or scaling back State Mental Hospitals, and people were being released into the community without services, housing, or support.
 Some of Interim’s early residents had been in State Mental Hospitals and some had received treatment in acute care faculties.
 Our first project was a 12-bed halfway house in Monterey, developed in 1976.
 The following year, we opened a second halfway house in Salinas.

 In the early 80s, Interim branched out in to vocational services, creating the Sunflour Cookie Company to provide vocational experiences for our clients.
-Although the business was eventually sold, we opened a second program in 1996, Supported Education and Employment Services (SEES), to help our clients find educational opportunities and meaningful work.
+Although the business was eventually sold, we opened a second program in 1996, SEES, to help our clients find educational opportunities and meaningful work.
 Our efforts to create supportive employment opportunities for our clients were recognized in December 2009 when the State Department of Rehabilitation named Interim as an “Employer of the Year.”

 In the mid-1980s, Interim created the Our Voices program, our first peer-led social support group for adults with mental illness.